 Many Christians who know the Old Testament moral laws, particularly the most hard-boiled Christian fundamentalists and conservative evangelicals, find clever mental tricks to tune out this accusing voice to one degree or another.
 As a result, they get significant relief here and there across their lives—but never entirely.

 Other people, particularly emotionally sensitive human beings and human beings with diagnosed and undiagnosed mental health conditions, such as clinical depression, are often unable to find ways to tune out this accusing voice of the Old Testament law, even after they have been truly saved by grace and released from the Old Testament law through Jesus Christ.
-These highly sensitive souls are tremendously self-aware and self-conscious of every failure—tiny and great—in their lives from one moment to the next every day.
+These highly sensitive souls are tremendously self-aware and self-conscious of every failure—tiny and great—in their own lives from one moment to the next every day.
 While they are alive, these poor folks are dying a million deaths inside themselves from one minute to the next under the heavy weight of the relentless, never-ending accusations hurled at them by the Old Testament law.
 Some of them die physically each year because they can no longer bare it—and they die for a reason.

 What is that reason?
 The hard-boiled Christian fundamentalists and conservative evangelicals who are so talented at tuning out the accusing voice of the Old Testament law and nonChristians who do not know the Old Testament law find it very difficult to understand how this accusing voice can be in the process of killing another person in this present life.
-As a result, they behave as unkind and insensitive clods who add their own negative accusations and badgering to the enormous weight of pain already born by these highly sensitive Christians.
+As a result, they behave as unkind and insensitive clods who add their own negative accusations and badgering to the enormous weight of pain already borne by these highly sensitive Christians.
 Fundie preachers are especially good at doing this in their sermons.
 As a result, for all practical purposes, these poor, dumped-on people become The Walking Dead.
 The Written Law Kills.

 I am now going to give you a really good example of how a perceived problem with Biblical law kills people in this life while they are still walking around and breathing—and how that leads to physical death.
 This example is from the blog of a fellow Christian by the name of Tom Wymore: